claassenmarius/php-skynet/README.md

-A framwork agnostic php package to use the Skynet Courier API.
+A framework agnostic php package to use the Skynet Courier API.

 ## Installation